bahmutov/infinite-fake-data/README.md

-I have wrapped ngMockE2E.$httpBackend with a proxy object that delays executing the callback function (and thus transmitting the result to the client code) using the approach describe [Endless Indirection](http://endlessindirection.wordpress.com/2013/05/18/angularjs-delay-response-from-httpbackend/)
+I have wrapped ngMockE2E.$httpBackend with a proxy object that delays executing the callback function (and thus transmitting the result to the client code) using the approach described in [Endless Indirection](http://endlessindirection.wordpress.com/2013/05/18/angularjs-delay-response-from-httpbackend/)

 ```js